mdavids/rfc/content/draft-davids-forsalereg-19.md

 modifying the "\_for-sale" TXT records.

-The following example shows a string encoded using Base64 [@?RFC4648] preceded by the prefix "ACME-" as the value of the content tag:
+The following example shows a string encoded using Base64 [@?RFC4648] preceded by the prefix "EXCO-" as the value of the content tag:

 ~~~
-_for-sale IN TXT "v=FORSALE1;fcod=ACME-S2lscm95IHdhcyBoZXJl"
+_for-sale IN TXT "v=FORSALE1;fcod=EXCO-S2lscm95IHdhcyBoZXJl"
 ~~~

 See the (#examples, use title) section for other possible uses of this